The Coonhound is a calm and relaxed breed.

 This is one of the 6 Coonhound breeds recognized by the American Kennel Club.
 The others are the American English Coonhound, the Redbone Coonhound, the Bluetick Coonhound, the Treeing Walker Coonhound, and finally the Plott Hound.

 According to the breed association, this is a happy-go-lucky dog with an amiable and relaxed attitude to life, fitting in well to family life and very tolerant with children.
 They also get on well with other dogs, and are not aggressive.

 Indoors, they are mellow, sociable and unobtrusive.
+They may even seem uninterested in their surroundings – indoors.
 However there is a strong hunting instinct, and if the Coonhound picks up a scent or trail outdoors, it will become single-minded and become difficult to deter from its mission.

 It’s important to have a well-fenced, secure yard to keep this dog where you want it, and strong collar and leash when out walking.
 He may try to take off after a squirrel or a cat!

 The Black and Tan is reserved with strangers, and may bark and howl until it is clear that the master of the house accepts the newcomer.
 They also howl when left alone for too long, as they love human company and don’t like being on their own.